carpentries-incubator/jekyll-pages-novice/_episodes/02-markdown.md

 ![Preview of the rendered content of the group websites README file](../fig/group_website_readme_render.png)

 Let's add `Some **bold** font` and see what happens when we preview it using the preview tab.
-If you like to permanently save the content to the file `README.md`, scroll down a bit and commit your changes.
+If you like to permanently save the content to the file `README.md`, scroll down a bit and you'll see a `Commit changes` menu where you can commit your changes.
 After having changed something, the commit menu looks like this:

 ![Commit menu for changes done in the GitHub web interface is located at the bottom of the website](../fig/group_website_readme_commit.png)